 I have provided a map below of the locations of all the popular Abu Dhabi attractions.
 Here you can get an estimate of the distance between all the places you may want to see so you can manage your time.

-If you want to take out the headache of figuring out how to travel from Dubai to Abu Dhabi and plan what to see, then I suggest purchasing one of the Abu Dhabi day tours from Dubai, which usually include roundtrip transportation.
-Check with your hotel and I am pretty sure they will be more than happy to provide you with numerous pamphlets of day tours.
-So pick one that flips your fancy!
+If you don’t want to do the planning a day trip from Dubai to Abu Dhabi, then I suggest purchasing one of the Abu Dhabi day tours from Dubai, which usually include roundtrip transportation.
+Check with your hotel to provide you with information on day tours to Abu Dhabi.